 What is your favourite organic produce?

-Do you have any tips for those wanting to incorporate more organic food and drink into their diet?
+Do you have any tips for those wanting to incorporate more organic food and organic drink into their diet?

-I do get a bit frustrated in that organic food can be really expensive and potentially not that great for the planet when its flown from the other side of the world so rather than fixating on organic I rather try to steer clients towards the source as often the smaller producers practise in a way that is organic but not necessarily certified.
+I do get a bit frustrated in that organic produce can be really expensive and potentially not that great for the planet when its flown from the other side of the world so rather than fixating on organic I rather try to steer clients towards the source as often the smaller producers practise in a way that is organic but not necessarily certified.
 That’s why farmers markets are so great and you are also generally buying more local and seasonal that has its benefits too.
 More generally my tip is if you are not buying organic and you are not peeling then just try washing your veggies and fruit well with filtered water if you can’t buy organic.
 And diversify the intake as a variety of fibre in the diet (that also includes nuts, seeds and whole grains) has a positive impact on your gut health.
 That being said the foods I would say non-negotiable should be organic is meat/poultry, dairy and eggs for myriad reasons including the nutritional profile as well as ethics.

 I also believe in a less is more with meat, even organic, and to encourage buying local and eating all cuts and organs as that makes it much more sustainable to enjoy meat as part of a healthy and balanced diet.
+The same is with buying natural wine.

 Certainly, wine brings people together and sparks conversation about the very act of drinking and enjoying it.